Zhang Song: Life

-Following this, Cao Cao lost the battle of Chibi and many of his men died from disease.
-When Zhang Song returned, he harshly criticized Cao Cao and advised Liu Zhang to sever his relation with Cao Cao unilaterally.
-However, he encouraged him to establish friendly relation with Liu Bei advocating that they were from the same clan.
-Liu Zhang agreed to his proposal and had Fa Zheng sent to begin talks with Liu Bei.
-Not long after, along with Meng Da.
-Fa Zheng was ordered to lead several thousand soldiers to help Liu Bei in his defence of Jing.
+Following this, Cao Cao lost the battle of Chibi with many of his soldiers dying from disease.
+As for Zhang Song, he harshly criticized Cao Cao, urging Liu Zhang to sever his relation with him.
+At the same time, he encouraged Liu Zhang to establish friendly relation with Liu Bei, advocating that they were from the same clan.
+Liu Zhang agreed to his proposal and sent Fa Zheng to begin exchanges with Liu Bei.
+Liu Zhang also ordered Fa Zheng, along with Meng Da to lead several thousand soldiers to help Liu Bei in his defence of Jing.
 Fa Zheng afterwards was called back.

-Around 211, when Liu Zhang received news that Cao Cao, the warlord who controlled the Han central government and the figurehead Emperor Xian, was planning to attack Zhang Lu, another warlord in the neighbouring Hanzhong Commandery, he became fearful that Cao Cao would attack Yi Province after defeating Zhang Lu.
-During this time, Zhang Song advised Liu Zhang to invite Liu Bei to lead his troops into Yi Province and help Liu Zhang deal with Zhang Lu.
+Around 211, when Liu Zhang received news that Cao Cao, was planning to attack Zhang Lu, another warlord in the neighbouring Hanzhong Commandery, he became fearful that Cao Cao would attack Yi Province after defeating Zhang Lu.
+Zhang Song reassured Liu Zhang and advised him to invite Liu Bei to lead his troops into Yi to help him in the subjugation of Zhang Lu.
 Zhang Song told him: "Cao Cao's armies are strong and without a match in the empire.
-If he was able to use Zhang Lu's grain stores and launch an invasion of Yi province, who could stop him."
+If he was able to use Zhang Lu's grain stores then launch an invasion of Yi province, who could stop him?"
 Liu Zhang answered that he was worried but without a plan.
 Zhang Song answered: "Liu Bei is of the same clan as you and he is an unstoppable rival of Cao Cao.
 He commands troops with talent.
-If we used him to conquer Zhang Lu, Zhang Lu would surely be defeated.
+If we use him to conquer Zhang Lu, Zhang Lu would surely be defeated.
 With Zhang Lu vanquished, Yi province would be safe and even if Cao Cao were to come, he would be defeated."

-Some time passed and Zhang Song again pressed Liu Zhang. :